jessonfoo/p001/week_4/3_group_challenge_research_methods.md

 #### Person 3: Sort Data
 I want to create a sorting method that alphabetizes an array.
-I also want to create a sorting method that arranges my hash by age (starting with the youngest first).
+I also want to create a sorting method that arranges the data in my hash by age (starting with the youngest first).
 This should not modify the existing data structure.

 ```ruby
 my_array_sorting_method(i_want_pets, "pets") #=>